csound/csound/examples/plugin/README.md

 the vector.
 * iterator and const_iterator: iterator types for this class.
 * data_array(): returns a pointer to the vector data.
+* writable_data(): prepares mutable storage without allocating, or returns null when a shared managed array cannot be detached during performance.
+* writable_data_init(): prepares mutable storage during initialization and may allocate an independent copy.

+The legacy mutable iterators, subscript operator, and data_array() are intended for fixed-layout arrays.
+Plugins handling structs, strings, or other managed elements should call writable_data() or writable_data_init() before mutation.

 In addition to this, the inargs and outargs objects in the Plugin class have a template method that can be used to get a Vector